 - Triple Berry Pie

 Homemade Turkey Gravy is so easy and absolutely delicious.
 It's time to embrace those giblets stored inside your turkey or chicken and use the giblets to to make this delicious from scratch giblet gravy recipe!

 - 4 cups low-sodium chicken broth (or turkey or vegetable broth)

 - salt and pepper , to taste

 - giblets and neck of uncooked turkey , optional

 Place the neck, heart, liver, and gizzards of the turkey inside a medium size sauce pan.
 Cover the giblets completely with water and bring the water to a boil.
 Once boiling, simmer for 1 hour or until the meat is cooked through.

-Next, use a slotted spoon to remove the giblets from the water.
-Set them aside and reserve the giblet water for the gravy.
+Next, use a slotted spoon to remove the giblets from the water and set them aside.

 Once the giblets have cooled, remove the livers and discard them (they add a really strong taste and flavor not many people like).
 Use your fingers to remove any meat from the turkey neck.
 Add the meat to the rest of the giblets and discard what's left of the neck.
 Then dice the giblets into small pieces and reserve them for the gravy.

 When you have taken your turkey out of the oven, pour the liquid and drippings from your turkey roasting pan into a large bowl.
 (Tip the pan away from your body and be careful not to burn your self)!